micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 # boto3 🐍
 # Python 🐍

-# mitmproxy 🔨

 # HTTP 🌍
 # TLS 🔒

+# mitmproxy 🔨

-Some tools I'll be using:
+I'll be talking about a few different things:

-- A dash of AWS APIs
-- Some boto3
-- A bit of Python
+A bit of AWS (just enough to understand the problem)

-- A pinch of HTTP
+Some boto3, the python AWS client SDK

-- A tiny bit of TLS
+A little bit about HTTP and TLS
-- A portion of mitmproxy

-In short: how you combine tools to solve problems
+Finally I'll be showing a tool I like to use called mitmproxy

+The goal is to show how I tackled a problem using these tools and the speed bumps I hit along the way

 ---